Slink-o-scope

 - Stopwatch (optional)

-Building and testing your slink-o-scope will take about 10 minutes.
+Build and test your slink-o-scope before the lesson.
 For instructions, watch the video above.

 Procedure